Tackling Poverty - Good News Stories

 While refurbishing a group of void properties, in addition to this the Novus team in Southampton volunteered their time to improve the communal garden with new plants and flowers.

-Novus deliver our first Build Back Better Challenge making a difference to a Homeless Charity
+Novus Deliver First Build Back Better Challenge Making a Difference to a Homeless Charity

-Novus Launched our Build Back Better Challenge in Q1 with the chance for a charitable cause across the UK to win £5000 worth of support from Novus.
+We launched our Build Back Better Challenge in Q1 with the chance for a charitable cause across the UK to win £5,000 worth of support from Novus.
 The Homeless Project in Manchester won this support as voted by our employees with their facilities being refurbished to improve the experience of their guests.

 Longden House Donation

-As part of the planned maintenance contract with Home Group, Novus Stoke have recently completed the installation of new kitchens at Longden House, Manchester.
+As part of the planned maintenance contract with Home Group, Novus Stoke has recently completed the installation of new kitchens at Longden House, Manchester.

 We asked the staff at Longden House if there was anything we could donate, that they might think would be of benefit to the residents at this scheme and quite simply, the response was to have a kettle and hot drinks supplies donated to the communal kitchen area.